2010 Chicago White Sox season: September

 On September 3, the game in Boston was postponed due to Hurricane Earl.
 On September 4, the White Sox swept the doubleheader at Red Sox with identical scores 3–1 with both saves from Bobby Jenks.
 It is the first time the White Sox swept the doubleheader in Boston since 1991.
 Then on September 5, the White Sox swept the Red Sox at Fenway Park for their first time since July 27–28, 1991 when the Sox came back with four runs in the top of the ninth inning to take a 7–5 lead, all with two outs.
 Also, Manny Ramírez faced his former teammate, which he went 3–8 combined in this series.
 The White Sox finished the 10-game road trip 7–3, all three losses came in final three road games.
 With the WLLL format in four-game series at Tigers, since 2006, they're 0–7 in the finale of the four-game set after winning the first game and losing the next two.
 On September 12, Lucas Harrell allowed six runs in the first inning in courtesy of two three-run homers even before the Sox will bat, then the Sox scored twelve unanswered runs to beat the Royals 12–6 and win this weekend series.
 It is the biggest White Sox comeback so far this season.
 Also in this game, Paul Konerko hit two two-run homers and five RBIs, recording his fourth career 30 homer/100 RBI season.
 From September 14–16, the Sox got swept by Twins at home, losing 9 of their last 11 home games against these Twins.
 With that sweep, the Sox fell to nine games back and Twins outscored the Sox 26–11.
 Then the next series against the Tigers at home, the Sox got swept again.
 The Sox got swept by Tigers at home for the first time since April 2001.
 During the finale of that series, the Sox tied the game at 7 after scoring four runs in the bottom of the ninth inning.
 The Sox lost in 11 innings to Tigers 9–7, but in the bottom of the eleventh, Paul Konerko nearly hit a walk-off three-run homer, but it was foul just a couple feet from the foul pole.
 In that game, the Sox left 21 men on base and went 4–24 with runners in scoring position.
+On September 18 the White Sox recognized organist Nancy Faust in a pregame ceremony on her retirement after 41 years.
 On September 22 at Oakland Athletics, the Sox avoided getting swept for third consecutive times by scoring two runs in the top of the ninth inning and went on to a 4–3 victory.
 That victory also avoided their nine-game losing streak for the first time since 1991 and first time in September since 1976.
 Then the Sox swept the Angels in Los Angeles for the first time since April 2006.
 In this series, the Sox outscored the Angels 12–6 and finished the season series against the Angels 7–2 and won seven in a row against them.
 They finished the season road record 43–38 (4th best in AL, 3rd best since 1999), better than last year's 36–45.
 In this season, the Sox swept five opponents on the road compared to two last season, four of them are the losing teams.
 Finally on September 28 against the Boston Red Sox, Dayán Viciedo gave the White Sox their first walk-off hit since April 24, winning it 5–4, which came back from a 3–0 deficit.
 It is only the third walk-off win this season which trails the majors against seven walk-off losses, all since the All-Star break.
 The result of this four-game series against the Red Sox is LWWW, first time they had this result since 2006.
 The White Sox finished September with a record of 14–13.